OUR MISSION

 Tina Sauerheber, Chief Operating Officer

-Tina has been serving HPC Hospice of Western Kentucky since 1997 and started her career in our billing department.
+Tina has been serving HPC Hospice and Palliative Care of Western Kentucky since 1997 and started her career in our billing department.
 Since that time, she has served many positions within the agency and was promoted to the position of Chief Operating Officer in 2016.
-Tina says she loves working at HPC Hospice and Palliative Care of Western Kentucky because she knows that every day she has the opportunity to make a difference in someone’s life, be it a patient, family member, coworker or even her own.
+Tina says she loves working at HPC because she knows that every day she has the opportunity to make a difference in someone’s life, be it a patient, family member, coworker or even her own.
 Tina is the proud mother of four wonderful daughters and has five grandchildren - and one great grandchild!
 In her spare time, she loves spending time with her family and quiet time at home.

 MEET THE BOARD OF DIRECTORS